 Minimum Job Requirements:

-Education/Experience at lower level: Position requires a Bachelor's Degree in a related field and 2 years of experience; or, an equivalent combination of education and experience directly related to the occupation.
+Education and Years of Relevant Experience at Lower Level: Position requires a Master's Degree in Library and Information Science from a program accredited by the American Library Association and 2 years of experience; or, an equivalent combination of education and experience directly related to the occupation.

-Education/Experience at higher level: Position requires a Bachelor's Degree in a related field and 4 years of experience; or, an equivalent combination of education and experience directly related to the occupation.
+Education and Years of Relevant Experience at Higher Level: Position requires a Master's Degree in Library and Information Science from a program accredited by the American Library Association and 5 years of experience; or an equivalent combination of education and experience directly related to the occupation.

 Position commitment: Regular appointment employees are required to serve a period of continuous service in their current position in order to be eligible to apply for posted jobs throughout the Laboratory.
 If an employee has not served the time required, they may only apply for Laboratory jobs with the documented approval of their Division Leader.
 The position commitment for this position is 1 year.